 Files and software should be downloaded from official websites and via direct links.
 Do not trust sources/channels such as third party downloaders/installers, torrent clients, eMule (and other Peer-to-Peer networks) or unofficial or untrusted web pages.
 Check all download/installation settings such as "Advanced" and "Custom".

 Decline offers to download or install additional, potentially unwanted software before completing the process.
 Do not click ads that are displayed on web pages relating to gambling, pornography, adult dating and other.
 These can open potentially malicious pages or cause unwanted downloads/installations.

 Remove any unwanted, suspicious extensions, add-ons and plug-ins installed on the browser immediately.
 The same should be applied to unwanted programs that are installed on the operating system.
 If your computer is already infected with Protect My Search Daily, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.

 Website promoting Protect My Search Daily browser hijacker:

-Protect My Search Daily asks for a permission to read and change various data:
+Protect My Search Daily asks permission to read and change various data:

 - What is Protect My Search Daily?